 Proper nutrition, exercise, stress management, and sleep are just four essential components of optimal college student wellness.
 Stay safe and healthy in these ways, too:

-Eliminate intake of these substances if they are interfering with daily functioning or achieving of your goals.
-The National Council on Alcoholism and Drug Dependence can help you find local assistance.
+Eliminate intake of these substances if they are interfering with daily functioning or achieving your goals.
+The Substance Abuse and Mental Health Services Administration can help you find local assistance.

 Get Regular Health Screenings

 Health screenings prevent worsening of illnesses, and they're also important to detect other ailments.

 Take vitamins or immune system boosters to help ward off colds.
 Wash your hands regularly.

 A strong support circle can help you be healthier mentally and physically, reports Mayo Clinic.
 Build self-confidence by joining clubs or study groups where you can connect with peers.
 Participate in hobbies and social activities that let you have fun and meet new people.

 College can be an exciting time, but it can also be challenging.
 Take care of your mind and body to make college a more fulfilling experience.

 Want to attend a college that cares about the well-being of its students?
 Visit the Purdue University Global Student Experience page to learn more about how we support students.